digdan/orchis/readme.md

 Create a single video out of a list of videos to be combined
 * inputs
    * listFile - The text file containing a list of files to combine.
 Created by `writeTextList` job
+   * table - the video manipulation directory, defined by `initVideoTable`
 * outputs
    * file - path to the output file of combined videos